-- (i) There is no dead side of the microphone. - (ii) Microphone levels will be higher because of the more distant balance of voices. - (iii) Noises may be spatially separated from other action, and therefore more distinct.
+- (i) There is no dead side of the microphone. - (ii) Because of the more distant balance of voices, the signal at the microphone will be at a lower level.
+Channel gains will be higher and therefore noise amplified more. - (iii) Noises may be spatially separated from other action, and therefore more distinct.